wangq13/TRIPTASE-Calculator/README.md

 ## Acknowledgments

-* We thank Svetlana Yazhuk from the OEB Platform Team (NIAID/NIH) for her surpport on deploying the app on Monarch platform
+* We thank Svetlana Yazhuk from the OEB Platform Team (NIAID/NIH) for her support on deploying the app on Monarch platform
 * The html template files for NIAID headers and footers come from TRIAGE (https://github.com/niaid/TRIAGE)